Gary Cohn: Memberships

 Cohn is active in various charitable causes related to education and healthcare.
 He is a member of the Board of Trustees of NYU Langone Health and on the Board of Overseers of the NYU Tandon School of Engineering.

 In 2010, the Hospital for Joint Diseases at NYU Langone Medical Center named Cohn the chairman of the HJD Advisory Board.
-Cohn has served as a trustee of American University and Gilmour Academy.
+Cohn has been a trustee of American University and Gilmour Academy.